|

 Chicago via San Francisco was Deram’s Ten Years After,

-whose growing reputation and glowing and glowing
+whose growing reputation and glowing

 performances doubtless was a primary reason for the

-packed house.
 But Linn County’s long set showed that

 they too, are big league material.